rohanorton/roam-day/README.md

-You probably shouldn't trust that though, but you could use the [development build](https://raw.githubusercontent.com/rohanorton/roam-day/main/dist/main.dev.js) which isn't minified and a little less unreadable as a result.
+You probably shouldn't trust that though, but you could use the [development build](https://raw.githubusercontent.com/rohanorton/roam-day/main/dist/main.dev.js) which isn't minified and so a little more readable as a result.

 ## Styles